ali-aljufairi/BIBF-AI/common_md/Amazon SageMaker.md

   - **Word Embeddings**: It can be used to generate word embeddings, which are dense vector representations of words.
   - **Text Classification**: It supports text classification tasks like sentiment analysis and topic classification.
   - **Speed and Scalability**: It's optimized for speed and can handle large datasets.
-  - **Customizable**: It supports a variety of hyperparameters to customize the model.
+  - **Customizable**: It supports a variety of hyperparameter to customize the model.

 - **Input**: